reactive-spring/okta-spring-webflux-react-example/README.md

 After making these changes, you should be able to start the app (using `./mvnw` in the `reactive-web` directory), navigate to <http://localhost:8080/profiles> and log in with your Okta credentials.

-If you'd like to run the React client (and you've checked out the `react-app` branch), you'll also need to modify `react-app/src/App.tsx` to specify your Okta settings.
+If you'd like to run the React client (and you've checked out the `react-app` branch), you'll need to modify `react-app/src/App.tsx` to specify your Okta settings.

 ```typescript
 const config = {